7 months ago

 What went into the decision making process?
 Pros, cons, deciding factors?
 What helped you make your final decision?

-I talked everything through with my husband, close friends, and my cofounder.
 In the end, it was about doing what was best for my girls, myself, and our company.
 The people closest to me said this felt like the next step for our family, and I needed to hear that.
 It’s a huge life-change, but so was facing a pandemic, leukemia diagnosis, and new baby in a three month period.
 Any sense of normalcy was already out the window.

 Are you still co-owner of the Everygirl Media Group?